Fear Is Keeping You Stuck

 If you have been frustrated with dating and unable to find lasting love and a reliable partner in your life, it isn’t because you aren’t lovable or worthy of love.
 Yet there may be some part of you deep inside that is afraid of that, has heard some version of that message in the past or just isn’t fully convinced of your true Goodness.
 These parts need attention and airtime to sort through complex feelings that are likely creating mixed messages inside of you and driving the frustrating repetition of disappointment in romantic relationships.

-If you have questions about these sorts of dynamics or would like help exploring how you get stuck around love and relationships, please contact me.
+I can help you out if you have questions about these sorts of dynamics or would like help exploring how you get stuck around love and relationships.